leixiaofeng-astar/eye_rasabot/data/nlu.md

 - I need to reschedule my surgery

 ## intent: postoperative-postoperative-miscellaneous
+- What should I know after my operation?
+- What are the instructions after my operation?
+- How do I take care of my eyes after operation?
+- When should I start my eyedrops after operation?
+- I feel pain after my operation, what should I do?
+- How should I clean my eye after my operation?
-- Can I bend my head down?
+- Can I shower after operation?
-- Can I wash my hair?
+- When must I return for review after my operation?
-- Can I wash my face?
+- What should I take note of after my operation?
-- How long am I supposed to wear the eye shield?
+- How long will I be on medical leave after my operation?
-- How long do I need to apply the eye drops?
+- How long must I wear my eye shield after my operation?
-- How soon can I go back to work?
-- Can I drive?
-- Can I cook?
-- Can I watch TV ?
+- What happens after my operation?
-- Can I do computer work?
+- What should I do after my operation?
-- Can I jog?
-- Can I swim?
-- Can I go to the gym ?
-- Are there any food to avoid?
-- Can I fly?
+- How soon will my vision recover after operation?

 ## intent: preoperative-preoperative-miscellaneous_15
 - Can I take my high blood medication op op day morning?